 This course covers descriptive and inferential statistics.
 The descriptive portion analyzes data through graphs, measures of central tendency and dispersion.
 The inferential statistics portion covers statistical rules to compute the basic probability, including binomial, normal, Chi-squares, and T-distributions.
 This course also covers the estimation of population parameters, hypothesis testing, linear regression, correlation, and ANOVA.
 Emphasis is placed on applications of technology, using software packages, for statistical analysis and interpretation of statistical values based on data from disciplines including business, social sciences, psychology, life science, health science, and education.
 This course is intended for transfer students interested in statistical analysis.

-Statistics and Probability for MBA
+Statistics for MBA @ San Diego State

 This course provides the fundamental methods of statistical analysis, art and science of extracting information from data.
 The course will begin with a focus on the basic elements of exploratory data analysis, probability theory, and statistical inference.
 With this as a foundation, it will proceed to explore the use of the key statistical methodology known as regression analysis for solving business problems, such as the prediction of future sales and the response of the market to price changes.